score-spec/docs/content/en/docs/overview/_index.md

 ## How does Score work?

-The Score Specification can be run against a Score Implementation (CLI) such as [score-compose](/docs/score-implementation/score-compose) or [score-helm](/docs/score-implementation/other/score-helm) to generate a platform configuration file such as `docker-compose.yaml` or a helm `values.yaml` file.
+The Score Specification can be run against a Score Implementation (CLI) such as [score-compose](/docs/score-implementation/score-compose) or [score-k8s](/docs/score-implementation/score-k8s/) to generate a platform configuration file such as `docker-compose.yaml` or a Kubernetes `manifest.yaml` file.

 The generated configuration file can then be combined with environment-specific parameters to run the workload in the target environment.